flukejones/room/code-review/review.md

 Below are my notes as written while rewriting the Doom source in Rust.

 I'd originally done this using Chocolate Doom source, which has a lot of added complexity in it due to supporting many Doom engined games - I'm now rewriting it using the OG Doom source.
+These notes need to be adjusted as the Choc Doom source makes *a lot* of fundamental architecture changes to be able to compile several games from the same base of code.

 ## Why?